- Home

 Part C and the High Option

 Medicare Part C – also called Medicare Advantage Plans – are private health plans that are Medicare-approved.
-As a member of the APWU High Option Plan, there is no need for you to enroll in Part C.
+APWU Health Plan offers a Medicare Advantage plan for High Option members.

 Part D and the High Option